jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 | 5000 pheno  | 76.7     | pending  | failed* | not attempted         |
 | 10000 pheno | failed*  | pending  | 94      | not attempted         |

-As expected, scales linerally with number of variants, numbers below are approx (478,000/78,000) = 5.5 times those in above table
+As expected, the computation scales linerally with number of variants, numbers below are approx (478,000/78,000) = 5.5 times those in above table

 *runs failed repeat, just terminated leaving only _temporary marker, suspiciously ended at 2.2 hour.
 Requires further investigation, machines appear to have plenty of total memory unused near time of failure.